moderationts/sparkle/README.md

 Before you start, you muse ensure that you have the following:

 * **Node JS**: NodeJS needs to be installed on your machine.
 See [this page](https://nodejs.org/en/download) for more information.
-* **PostgreSQL Server:** You need to have a PostgreSQL Server up and running to store the data on.
 * **Virtual Private Server (VPS) | Hosting Platform** You need to own and manage a VPS to run the code on.
 You may also use any other hosting platform, like [railway](https://railway.app/) for example.
 It is not recommended to host this bot on your personal computer or home network.

 ### Installation (VPS)